 She was instructed as part of a 6 strong counsel team in Markerstudy Insurance Company Limited v Endsleigh Insurance Services Limited, a substantial Commercial Court action concerning negligent claims handling across a number of books of business, which was set down for a 40 day trial before a settlement.

-Claudia has experience in a range of banking matters including disputes relating to loan agreements; mortgages; guarantees; breach of mandate; consumer credit; claims arising under letters of credit; commercial fraud; and claims against financial advisers involving allegations of bad investment advice.
-She has experience of claims with an EC law aspect, and the Markets in Financial Instruments Directive.
+Claudia has experience in a range of banking matters including disputes relating to guarantees; loan agreements; mortgages; breach of mandate; claims arising under letters of credit; commercial fraud (including invoice fraud); and claims against financial advisers involving allegations of bad investment advice.

 She is instructed by major banks to advise and act in a number of disputes involving allegations of fraud, and advise on and defend restitutionary claims raising issues involving breach of fiduciary duty; tracing; the enforcement of property rights; and resulting and constructive trusts; and by financial advisers to advise and act in financial services misspelling claims.

 She has also been instructed to advise and draft proceedings in matters relating to yacht finance.